CircuitVerse/Blog/content/posts/Niladri_Phase_1_Report.md

 #### Week 7 & 8 (July 8 - July 21)

-This were the last 2 weeks of the first phase, and I had to extend my phase 1 to 8 weeks due to exams, in these 2 weeks I focused on converting all jquery DOM manipulations to vue'reactives and typescipe integration.
+This were the last 2 weeks of the first phase, and We had to extend my phase 1 to 8 weeks due to exams, in these 2 weeks We focused on converting all jquery DOM manipulations to vue'reactives and typescipe integration.

 #### Some of the files that were converted are:-